Student Discipline Policies

 Right of Appeal

-If the student believes that the penalty imposed is unjust, the student may request a review by the Student Conduct Review Board composed of the Dean of Students, at least three faculty representatives selected by the Vice President of Academic Affairs, two Student Senate representatives, and the Director of Records and Registration (serving ex officio) who will ensure the student understands his/her rights and responsibilities.
+If the student believes that the penalty imposed is unjust, the student may request a review by the Student Conduct Review Board composed of the Dean of Students, at least three faculty representatives selected by the Vice President of Academic Affairs, two Student Leadership Council representatives, and the Director of Records and Registration (serving ex officio) who will ensure the student understands his/her rights and responsibilities.
 The Review Board shall meet with the student to review the case and make a recommendation to the Vice President of Academic Affairs, who shall determine the final outcome.

 College Catalog | Student Handbook | Next Page >